BestTimesToVisit.com Logo

 ADO Buses

-ADO is the premier long-distance bus company in Mexico, connecting major cities and tourist destinations with comfortable, modern buses.
-They are the backbone of inter-city travel for many, offering various classes from first-class 'Platino' to more economical options.
+ADO is the premier long-distance bus company in Mexico, connecting major cities and popular tourist destinations.
+They offer different classes of service, from first-class 'GL' to more basic 'ADO' routes, providing a comfortable and reliable way to travel across the country.

 Metro (Mexico City)

-Cost:$5 Mexican Pesos per ride (approximately $0.25 USD), regardless of distance.
+Cost:$5 MXN per ride (flat fare), regardless of distance.

-Tip:Purchase a rechargeable card ('Tarjeta de Movilidad Integrada') at any station to avoid buying individual tickets.
-Avoid peak hours (7-9 AM and 5-7 PM) if possible, as trains can be extremely crowded.
-Women and children have designated cars at the front of the train; it's polite to let them board first.
-Be aware of your surroundings and keep valuables secure, as pickpocketing can occur in crowded conditions.
+Tip:Purchase a rechargeable card (Tarjeta de Movilidad Integrada) at any station to avoid buying single tickets each time.
+The Metro can get extremely crowded; avoid peak hours (7-9 AM and 5-7 PM) if possible.
+Women and children have designated cars at the front of some trains for safety.
+Be mindful of your belongings; pickpocketing can occur in crowded conditions.
+Avoid trying to board a train that is already full.

 Colectivos

-Ride-sharing apps like Uber and DiDi are widely available and popular in most major cities and tourist areas, offering a convenient and often safer alternative to street taxis.
-They provide transparent pricing and a record of your journey.
+Uber and DiDi are widely available and popular in most major cities and tourist hubs, offering a convenient and often safer alternative to taxis.
+They provide transparent pricing and the ability to track your ride.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.